Sikh state: Theological underpinnings

 Guru Nanak established Sikhism as a religious movement, whereby its followers were called to interact with the Divine directly live in the real-world through their own efforts.
 There was a prevailing Sikh belief in the mid-16th century that Guru Nanak was the master of both spirituality and temporality (din and dunia) but that he allowed Babur to have stewardship over political affairs.
 The Mughals had established their rule in India by 1526.
 However, the Mughals were seen as going against this bestowal when they executed Guru Arjan (in 1606) and Guru Tegh Bahadur (in 1675).
 Thus, Guru Gobind Singh was envisioned as coming about to destroy the Mughals and their rule.
 After the death of Guru Arjan, his successor Guru Hargobind introduced the Miri-Piri concept and went to war against the Mughals, which politicalized the Sikh movement.
+It was during the period of Guru Gobind Singh that reforms were introduced, such as the formal introduction of the Khalsa Panth and a steady ceasing of a personal, human guruship, preparing for a future without one.
+The last guru declared that after him the guruship would pass both onto the Khālsā Panth and Granth Sahib.
+The Khalsa was supposed to act in accordance with the scripture, which was the guiding wisdom of revelation, while the Panth was invested with authority (jāmā) that had formerly been conferred upon a personal leader (human gurus) but now was the responsibility of the collective community, with personal leadership being rejected.
+The goal set forth was sovereignty (patiśāhī).

+Guru Gobind Singh

 Guru Gobind Singh was brought up with an education in Indo-Islamic literature, which emulated imperial norms of that era.
 From 1677 onwards, the guru dispatched his Sikhs to the wider Indo-Islamic world, and invited scholars from Sanskritic and Islamic backgrounds to his court in Anandpur, with the formation of literary production and study, including in statecraft.
 Several texts studied and produced by the Sikh court in this period of the 1680s and 1690s include the Hitupdesha, Chanaka Shastra Bhakha, Mahabharata, and Shahnamah.
 Furthermore, Guru Gobind Singh wrote works that would later become part of the Dasam Granth, such as Krishna Avatar, Bachittar Natak Granth, and Pakhian Charitar, which expound on statecraft, sovereignty, and the concept of dharam yudh.
 The Prem Sumarag was compiled in circa 1700, which heavily dealt in kingship and statecraft.
 These works helped prepare the Sikhs for future rule and mostly saw themselves existing as an autonomous Sikh Raj that had been established by the tenth Sikh guru in Anandpur and Paonta in the late 17th century.
-In 1688, the raja of Garhwal launched an attack on the Sikhs at Paonta, with the Sikhs emerging victorious, this battle was following by many others that the Sikhs fought with local Pahari rulers.
+In 1688, the Raja of Garhwal launched an attack on the Sikhs at Paonta, with the Sikhs emerging victorious, this battle was following by many others that the Sikhs fought with local Pahari rulers.
 In 1689, the Sikhs had fortified Anandpur, establishing demarcated borders.
 In 1704, a joint Mughal-Pahari Rajput force destroyed the Sikh raj of Anandpur and Paonta.